SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 21 March, 2026 at 23:40:15
+# Last Refreshed - 22 March, 2026 at 23:42:24
 The Latest Activity was a Ride -

-<b>☁️ Post #FabCon pre #MVP Summit Saturday Afternoon Ride</b>
+<b>🌥️ Tolt pipeline trail  - The one with road closed,  floods,  private property,.</b>

-which happened on 21 March, 2026 at 13:44:04
+which happened on 22 March, 2026 at 08:33:35

-Which is 0 years, 0 months, 0 days, 9 hours and 56 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 15 hours and 8 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/17809078112
+You can see it here https://www.strava.com/activities/17821957819

 ## Number of Rides
 How many rides have I done each year?